harshamalhotra/existingDS-gitlab/contents/components/table.md

 #### New row

-When a new row is dynamically added by the system, the background color of the row should be set to `$green-50` in order to highlight the addition.
+When a new row is dynamically added by the system, the background color of the row should be set to `feedback.success.background.color` in order to highlight the addition.

 #### Ordering & sorting